ROSE 0.11.145.147

 Registers that are not restored but which are also not listed as output parameters (return values) are assumed to be scratch registers.
 Status flags are typically in this category, as are the stack pointer and instruction pointer.
 Most calling conventions have at least a few general purpose registers that can be used as scratch space.

-Definition at line 450 of file CallingConvention.h.
+Definition at line 366 of file Definition.h.

-std::set<RegisterDescriptor>& Rose::BinaryAnalysis::CallingConvention::Definition::calleeSavedRegisters ( )
+std::set< RegisterDescriptor > & Rose::BinaryAnalysis::CallingConvention::Definition::calleeSavedRegisters ( )

 inline